andreaaazo/chatgpt-prompts/README.md

 - SECURE CONFIG: Show how secrets are loaded (e.g., `Config.LoadFromVault()` stub).
 - QUALITY CONFIG: Include the Linter/Static Analysis configuration file (e.g., `.golangci.yml`).
 - ARCHITECTURE LOG: Create an `ARCHITECTURE.md` file summarizing the System Boundary, C4 Context, and key Trade-offs (e.g., "Why we chose Eventual Consistency for Notifications").
+- PERFORMANCE PROOF: For complex SQL queries, add a comment with the expected `EXPLAIN ANALYZE` output or Index usage strategy.
+- LOAD TEST SCRIPT: Include a script (k6/Locust) to verify the API handles high concurrency.
 PHASE 3: THE TOKEN CONTINUITY PROTOCOL
 If hitting the limit:
 1. Stop at a logical break.